Thanks (film)

 Thanks is a 2011 American comedy film directed by Martin Bergman and starring Paul Dooley and Rita Rudner.
 The film premiered at the 2011 Palm Springs International Film Festival.

 Premise

-Thanks is a Thanksgiving comedy that proves blood is thicker than gravy as a family deals with change over three Thanksgivings spent at the California beach.
+Thanks is a Thanksgiving comedy set over three Thanksgivings spent at a California beach.
 Three adult children respond to their father remarrying a much younger woman as America and the world respond to the tumultuous 2008 economic upheaval.